AAVSO/VStar/trunk/ReadMe.txt

 Observers (http://www.aavso.org/) and the Citizen Sky project (http://www.citizensky.org/).

-VStar can load observational data from files or the AAVSO International Database, display interactive light curves and phase plots, and perform period analysis.
+VStar can load observation data from files or the AAVSO International Database, display interactive light curves and phase plots, and perform period analysis.